mjbots/moteus/docs/reference.md

 configured as an analog input.
 Each value is scaled as a PWM from 0 to 1.

+### 0x070 - Millisecond Counter ###

+Mode: Read only

+Increments once per millisecond.
+It wraps at the maximum value for the queried type to the minimum value for that type.
+For floating point types, it counts integers from 0 to 8388608.

+### 0x071 - Clock Trim ###

+Mode: Read/write

+An integer which can trim the clock rate of the microprocessor on the moteus controller.
+Positive values speed it up and negative values slow it down.
+Each integer step roughly corresponds to a 0.25% change in speed.

+WARNING: Changing the speed affects all processes driven by the microcontroller, including CAN communication.
+Thus setting this to a non-zero value may prevent future CAN communications.

 ### 0x100 - Model Number ###